MehranDHN/Shahnama-Of-Shah-Tahmsap/README.md

 ---

 The ongoing process of uploading the folios to internet archive is mandantory.
 The IA acts as a repository to integrate all available digital representaiion of folios even those with alternative versions.
-So one folio may have multiple representation with the selected best available resolution as primary image.
+So one folio may have multiple representation with the selected best available resolution as primary.
 [Images repository of folios in Internet Archive](https://archive.org/search?query=genre%3A%22Shahnama+Shah+Tahmasp%22&sort=title)

 ## Ontology Walkthrough